matthewcoming/Mattoc/notes/notepad.md

 A students work for C students, and neither mind.

 The best way to learn something is to be wrong, multiple times.

+We don't get very many asteroids these days.